duracelltomi/gtm4wp/readme.txt

 * Added: pagePostType data layer variable will now return 404-error on 404 pages and search-results on search result pages
 * Fixed: Unclickable products in WooCommerce product lists in Firefox when visiting site in Strict privacy mode or using private browsing
+* Fixed: tracking step 2 on WooCommerce checkout page was broken
 * Updated: Removed CDATA blocks as they are not required in simple HTML and they break some cases where code optimizer is being used
 * Updated: Products per impression in WooCommerce integration now defaults to 10 instead of 0.
 This allows view_item_list event to fire on new sites as well
 * Updated: Code placement options.
 Separated container on/off option and replaced code placement with the new terminology: compatibility mode